lit/lit.dev/packages/lit-dev-content/site/guide/components/lifecycle.md

 #### hasChanged() {#haschanged}

-All declared properties have a function, `hasChanged()`, which is called whenever the property is set.
+All reactive properties have a function, `hasChanged()`, which is called whenever the property is set.
 By default this does a strict equality check and if it returns `true`, an update is scheduled.

 See [configuring `hasChanged()`](/guide/components/properties#haschanged) for more information.